Skip to content

 Defining subagents in agent files

 Subagents can handle specific types of tasks.
-After defining subagents in an agent file, the main agent can launch them via the Task tool:
+After defining subagents in an agent file, the main agent can launch them via the Agent tool:

 yaml